snooppr/snoop/README.en.md

 # print only found accounts; save pages of found accounts locally;
 # specify a file with a list of wanted accounts;
 # connect to the expandable and updated web-base Snoop for search:
-$ snoop_cli -с -t 6 -f -S -u ~/file.txt -w start #Running from release linux
+$ snoop_cli -с -t 6 -f -S -u ~/file.txt -w #Running from release linux
 # check the Snoop database:
 $ snoop_cli --list all #Running from release linux
 # print the help for Snoop functions: